frostbone25/FF7RebirthFix/README.md

 - See **FF7RebirthFix.ini** to adjust settings.

 ## Known Issues
+Please report any issues you see.
+This list will contain bugs which may or may not be fixed.
 #### Ultrawide/Narrower
 - Some button prompts in QTE sequences may appear off-screen or move with the camera.